 Membership dues for calendar year 2019 are $45 per farm,

 2018.
 You can pay for membership and/or make an optional donation to the vegetable and berry research and extension fund by clicking here.

 memberships for 2019 start at $55/year, and for 2019 include an ad in the January 21, 2019 Annual Meeting booklet if paid for prior to Dec.
-1, 2017.
-For more information on commercial memberships and annual meeting sponsorships click here.
+4, 2018.
+To make payments and get more information on commercial memberships and annual meeting sponsorships click here.